PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 INJURY

-In the case of an injury on site, Parents will be notified immediately, and a decision will be made if a child needs to be transported for emergency attention.
-For any hospital or doctor required visits after an injury occurring at the YMCA program a report will be made to the State.
+In the case of an injury on site, parents will be notified immediately, and a decision will be made if a child needs to be transported for emergency attention.
+For any hospital or doctor required visits after an injury occurring at the YMCA program, a report will be made to the State.

 MEDICATION

-4. Medication is current and does not expire in the next 30 days.
+3. Medication is current and does not expire in the next 30 days.

-5. Medication may only be administered to the child it is prescribed for.
+4. Medication may only be administered to the child it is prescribed for.

 Emergency Medication Info